Frequently Asked Questions

 Atlantis publishes three times a year, in November, March and May.
 The Seahawk publishes weekly online and twice a month in print during the regular academic year.
 TealTV’s Seahawk Central News airs a new program twice a month on TimeWarner Cable channel 5 in Wilmington and on UNCW’s campuswide CHWK network.
 Programs repeat frequently in between and are archived online.

-We are on the ground floor of the Fisher University Union in suite 1049, next door to Binaries and the Passport Office.
+We are on the ground floor of the Fisher University Union in suite 1049, next door to Binaries and the P.O.D. convenience store.
 We are open Monday through Friday, 8AM to 5PM.
 Visitor parking is available nearby.

 No. The use of Student Media equipment is reserved for use by authorized members of our registered media organizations.

 The student editors choose all the content they publish.
-The university, including its staff and faculty advisers, has no prior knowledge of the students' content and exerts absolutely no prior review of content before publication.
+The university, including all faculty, staff and advisers, has no prior knowledge of the students' content and exerts absolutely no prior review of content before publication.
 Student publications at UNCW work independently from the university and have all the rights and responsibilities of off-campus professional publications.

-Registered student-media organizations are eligible to receive student fees allocated by either the Student Government Association or the Student Media Board, which is Student Media's governing body consisting of student representatives, faculty, university staff and media professionals.
+Registered student-media organizations are eligible to receive student fees allocated by either the Student Government Association or the Student Media Board.
 Some student-media budgets are supplemented by revenue earned from advertising sales and sponsorships.
-The Seahawk earns about 81 percent of its annual operating budget through advertising sales.
+The Seahawk earns about 75 percent of its annual operating budget through ad sales.
 The Student Media fee is currently assessed at $12.50 per full-time equivalent student (FTE) per year, plus additional fees from summer enrollment.

 Almost any.
-The Student Media Board (SMB) has two student-at-large seats intended for students who are not otherwise affiliated with any student-media organization, thus representing the voice of the broader student body.
+The Student Media Board (SMB) has two student-at-large seats intended for students who are not otherwise affiliated with any student-media organization.
+They represent the voice of the broader student body.
 Candidates must maintain a minimum 2.5 cumulative GPA to qualify.
 Applications for volunteer service on the SMB are accepted in the spring and summer for the following school year.
 The board meets monthly in the fall and twice monthly in the spring.